vidalhuix/vidalhuix/README.md

 <h2 align="left">Hi 👋, I'm Arnau</h2>
-<h4 align="left">Passionate frontend developer born by the mediterranean sea and living in the north of europe since 2012.</h4>
+<h4 align="left">By now I'm a passionate frontend developer living in the north of europe.</h4>

 🌱 I’m currently learning Web development @Technigo

-💬 Ask me about **HTML, CSS, JS, REACT** or why I changed carrer
+💬 Ask me about HTML, CSS, JS, REACT or why I changed carrer

-📄 Know about my experiences [Here](Here)

 ⚡ Fun fact: My cousins and I have the same mole above our belly buttons, a heritage from our great-grandmother.